Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Background and Problem Setup

 Omitting softmax, the attention mechanism becomes

 where \(P = W_v\) and \(Q = W_k^{\top} W_q\).
 This simplified form, as shown in \cite{ahn2024transformers}, can implement preconditioned gradient descent, and it is the one we also use.

-\textbf{Transformer Architecture.} As in the related work, we also simplify the Transformer to consider only attention layers, using \(L\) layers of linear self-attention with a residual connection.
+\textbf{Architecture.} Following the related work, we also simplify the Transformer to consider only attention layers, using \(L\) layers of linear self-attention with a residual connection.
 Therefore, for each layer \(\ell\), the output is updated as